Bulbul (2013 film)

 Bulbul is a 2013 Indian Kannada-language romantic comedy film directed by M. D. Shridhar.
 It is a partial remake of the Telugu film Darling with the scenes in the flashback inspired from 50 First Dates.
 The film stars Darshan, Ambareesh and debutant Rachita Ram.
 The music for the film was composed by V. Harikrishna with lyrics penned by Kaviraj.
+The film's title is based on a song of the same name from Gaja (2008).
+The film released theatrically on 10 May 2013, It was the highest grossing Kannada film of 2013.